cnobles/iGUIDE/README.md

 **v1.1.0 (February ??, 2019)**

-* Modified how samples designated as Mock (or None) are treated during the analysis
+* Modified how samples designated as Mock are treated during the analysis
+* Mock samples can now be indicated by "None" or "Control" as well (case-insensitive)
-* Updated standard report template to display more relevant information at the beginning
+* Updated standard report template to display more relevant information at the beginning, included the combinations table
 * Abundance can now be selected as [Read], [UMI], or [Fragment]{default} within config parameters

 **v1.0.0 (August 15th, 2019)**